 So Rian Johnson was faced with the same questions the rest of us all were at the summit of Rey’s climb up the island on Ahch-To, facing Luke Skywalker.

 What the hell happens next?An empty mystery box in an ongoing story does nothing short of incite collapse.
 If Johnson had chosen to pursue the opening of the mystery box the way we, as fans, have for the last two years… The Last Jedi would simply collapse in on itself.

 The Last Jedi needed somebody who was able to think outside the mystery box, who recognised that this story should not be weighed down by its predecessor and the fan theories it spawned of people trying to make sense of something that very intentionally doesn’t.

-This is where ‘narrative substitution’ comes into play, a term which I wish I could take credit for – that goes to Phil Sandifer, who coined it in an article examining its use in Doctor Who, which, I must admit, absolutely plays a notable role in why I’m so happy to see this technique used in Star Wars…
+This is where ‘narrative substitution’ comes into play, a term which I wish I could take credit for – that goes to El Sandifer, who coined it in an article examining its use in Doctor Who, which, I must admit, absolutely plays a notable role in why I’m so happy to see this technique used in Star Wars…

 Narrative substitution is where you appear to tell one kind of story, but later reject it and reveal that this was actually a different kind of story all along.